distribot/distribot-ui/README.md

 # DistribotUI

-A web frontend to Distribot.
+A web frontend for Distribot.

 ## Installation